Request Information

 UW-Green Bay

 Learn how to protect our natural world for future generations.
-100% online.

-In the Master of Science in Biodiversity Conservation and Management, you’ll gain the skills and knowledge to manage complex conservation challenges facing the world today, such as climate change, managing threatened and endangered species, restoration and remediation of environmental damages, and balancing multiple recreational uses, while integrating the human perspective through community engagement and culturally responsible conservation practices.
+In the Biodiversity Conservation and Management program, you’ll gain the skills and knowledge to manage complex conservation challenges facing the world today, such as climate change, managing threatened and endangered species, restoration and remediation of environmental damages, and balancing multiple recreational uses, while integrating the human perspective through community engagement and culturally responsible conservation practices.

 In the program, you’ll explore topics in biodiversity science, data management, and conservation leadership, such as: